zapier/visual-builder/docs/_docs/auth.md

 ### [OAuth v2](https://platform.zapier.com/docs/oauth)
 _Zapier's OAuth 2 implementation is based on the `authorization_code` flow, similar to [GitHub](https://developer.github.com/v3/oauth/) and [Facebook](https://developers.facebook.com/docs/authentication/server-side/)._

 OAuth 2.0 authentication lets users sign into app accounts and allow Zapier access via a popup window from that app.
-The app sends a request token when the user authenticates, which Zapier exchanges for an access token that's used to authenticate subsequent calls.
+The app sends an authorization code when the user authenticates, which Zapier exchanges for an access token that's used to authenticate subsequent calls.

 Use OAuth 2.0 whenever possible, as it matches users' expectations for modern app authentication.